mikeyindev/space-tourism/README.md

 [pg-native](https://www.npmjs.com/package/pg-native) - A slightly nicer interface to Postgres over `node-libq`.
 Requires Postgres client libraries and tools installed. `brew install postgres postgresql` and also `pg`.

 [meteor-up](https://github.com/kadirahq/meteor-up) - Command line tool for deploying Meteor app to your own server.
-* Docker is now the runtime for Meteor Up.
-No need to setup NodeJS or PhantomJS manually.
-* It uses a mongodb docker container to run the local mongodb data.
-* It uses Nginx

-**Meteor Up Setup**
-* Run `npm install -g mup`
-* Then run `mup init` which creates a `mup.js` file
-* After making the necessary changes to the `mup.js` file, run `mup setup` to setup the server for deployment
-* Run `mup deploy` to bundle the Meteor project and deploy to the server

-**Other Meteor Up commands**
-* `mup reconfig` - reconfigure app with new environment variables and Meteor settings
-* `mup stop` - stop the app
-* `mup start` - start the app
-* `mup restart` - restart the app
-* `mup logs [-f --tail=50]` - get logs
+See the section on [Meteor Up](#meteor-up) for more information.

 ## Meteor ([Atmosphere](https://atmospherejs.com/))